 A road trip from Orlando To New York is a truly epic adventure.
 Exploring much of the eastern seaboard, you'll get to check out the world famous sites of the nation's capital, visit some of America's most significant landmarks, sunbathe at breath taking beaches and even take off into space!

-The most direct route from Orlando to New York takes 18 hours to cover 1130 miles, passing Savannah, Charleston, Washington DC, Baltimore and Atlantic City on the way.
+The most direct route from Orlando, Florida to New York takes 18 hours to cover 1130 miles, passing Savannah, Charleston, Washington DC, Baltimore and Atlantic City on the way.
 Alternatively, you can detour to Shenandoah or the Delaware and New Jersey coasts.

 This fantastic trip will take you on a journey through time too, from plantations and Presidential mansions in the historic South to the towering modern monuments of New York City.